bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

-- Flatten and simplified the prompt
-- Make the pseudocode go before the target range.
-Also have it described the changes to the algorithm of the entire algorithm.
-- Configure if we want pseudocode or not

 ## Record multi file edit

 - Take notes on what videos you want to record.
-Record three while you do the following:
+Record three while you do the following
-- Watch all the demo videos you have recorded so far
-- Look through some examples of the generations that were successful and worthy responses

 Things to showcase